wamaithajoy/Wapi_Daktari/README.md

 ## Problem

-Most Kenyans visiting public hospitals don’t know if the doctor is available, how long the wait will be, or if they'll even be seen.
+Most Kenyans visiting public hospitals;

+- Don’t know if the doctor is available,
+- How long the wait will be, or if they'll even be seen.
+- They cant afford private healthcare or appointment systems.

 This uncertainty wastes time, discourages care-seeking, and overloads hospitals randomly.
 There’s no access to real-time hospital insights—especially for low-income patients without smartphones or internet access.

 ## Objective

 To empower walk-in patients at public hospitals with data-backed predictions on the best time to visit—via a simple USSD interface that works on any phone.
 The goal is to reduce wasted time, manage hospital congestion, and improve access to care without requiring logins or apps.

+Wapi Daktari Answers the question?

+When is the best time for me to go to the hospiotal today?

 ## Technologies Used